friendsofagape/mt2414docs/source/index.html.md

 ## Get source language list
 To get the list of available source langauges on the server, a user can call the api `/language`.
 In response, the server will return the list of language ISO codes available on the server.

-If the server couldn't find any languages, the response will be `{"success":false, "message":"No Languages"}`
+If the server couldn't find any languages, the response will be `{"success":false, "message":"No Languages"}`.

 ```shell

 > CURL